mpluess/music-transcription/README.md

 - Pitch detection
 - String and fret detection
 - BPM detection
-- Onsets / pitches to measures / notes mapping
+- Mapping of onsets / strings / frets to discrete notes in measures